Preventing Ice Dams on Your Roof

 With home improvement advances, spray foam has become a common method of insulation in newer homes.
 Spray foam is great for both insulation and air sealing your attic.
 However, without proper ventilation, there is nowhere for the warm air to escape.

-In older homes, you want to look into your Joyce bay and see what kind of insulation you have installed. you want to have a minimum of 8 or 9 inches of insulation.
+In older homes, you want to look into your joist bay and see what kind of insulation you have installed. you want to have a minimum of 8 or 9 inches of insulation.
 If you need to add another layer of insulation, install it perpendicular to the first layer.

 If you look at your insulation, typically you have insulation between 2 beams in your roof.
 Between the insulation and the beams, you have a small gap where air can leak through.
 By laying your additional layer of insulation perpendicular to the first you seal up those gaps.

 Insulate your attic from the rest of your house as best as possible.
-Regardless of what type of insulation you use, we recommend insulation with an R-Value of 49 between your home and your attic.
+Regardless of what type of insulation you use, we recommend insulation with an R-value of 49 between your home and your attic.

 Other commonly overlooked areas where heat can escape to your attic are things like attic access, heating ducts, bathroom fan outtakes, chimneys, and recess lights.
 These all need to be individually addressed as well.